Angela Beard: Melbourne Victory

 On 19 September 2017, Beard joined Melbourne Victory on a one-year deal, re-joining coach Jeff Hopkins.
 Beard has since re-signed for Melbourne Victory on a two-year deal.

 Fortuna Hjørring

 In June 2021, Beard sealed a move to Danish club Fortuna Hjørring, joining Australians Indiah-Paige Riley, Alexandra Huynh, and Clare Wheeler.

 Western United

 In January 2023, Beard returned to Australia joining A-League Women expansion club Western United on a two-year deal.

 Linköping

 In August 2023, Beard went overseas again, joining Swedish club Linköping.

+Return to Brisbane Roar

+In February 2026, Beard returned to Brisbane Roar, signing with the club until the end of the 2025–26 A-League Women season.

+Return to Melbourne Victory

+In September 2026, Beard returned to Melbourne Victory.

 International career

 Australia

 Beard has represented Australia on the under-17 and under-20 national teams.
 In January 2016, she was called up to training camp for the senior national team.
 In September 2021, Beard made her senior debut in a friendly against the Republic of Ireland.

 Philippines

 Beard is eligible to represent the Philippines through her mother, who is from Cebu.
 On 2 October 2022, Beard was invited to the training camp of the Philippines prior to the team's friendlies against Costa Rica.
 In June 2023, Beard was named in the 29-player provisional squad for the 2023 FIFA Women's World Cup.
-She scored her first goal for the Philippines in a friendly against South Korea in 8 April 2024 which ended in a 1–2 defeat for her team.
+She scored her first goal for the Philippines in a friendly against South Korea on 8 April 2024 which ended in a 1–2 defeat for her team.